 - 2 egg yolks beaten

-Place the puff pastry on a clean surface.
-With a metal serving ring, cup or a glass cut out 14 large circles, 3 inches (7,5 cm) in diameter.
-Leave 2 of these circles intact and then cut out the middle of the remaining 12 circles, creating rings.
+1) Place the puff pastry on a clean surface.
+With a metal serving ring, cup or glass cut out 14 large circles, 3 inches (7,5 cm) in diameter.
+Leave 2 of the circles intact and then cut out the middle of the remaining 12 circles, creating rings.

-Once that is done, we can now start to assemble the vol au vent: place the 2 intact pastry circles and the 14 pastry rings on a clean chopping board.
+3) Once that's done, assemble the vol au vent: place the 2 intact pastry circles and the 14 pastry rings on a clean chopping board.
 Brush them all with a little beaten egg yolk.

 Fresh Puff Pastry

 Have you ever made puff pastry at home?

 Well I have.
 But it kind of backfired on me to be honest with you.
 Don’t get me wrong: it was quite an experience and worth every minute that I put into it and I can assure that a bunch of minutes went into the process.

 Now at least I know how laborious and painstaking it is to make puff pastry.